VerenaK90/Clonal_hematopoiesis/README.md

 In contrast to bulk WGS data sequenced at 90x, we here lowered the resolution a bit for the single-cell sequencing data.
 Moreover, we specify the number of sequenced cells and run the parameter estimation in single-cell mode, allowing for the simulation of single-cell sequencing and generation of pseudo-bulk data thereof.

+The script Run_model_scWGS.R is to be sourced by [ABC_fit.py](Parameter_estimation/ABC_fit.py].
+Hence, please also modify the paths in this file.
+The python script also contains the definition of the prior distributions.
+Note that we chose priors running between 0 and 0.99 for s and between 0 and 1 for t_s, but these values are relative values only that will be converted into absolute values by the model script [Bayesian_fit.R](Parameter_estimation/Bayesian_fit.R).
+Specifically, the minimal and maximal values of s and t_s are chosen such that the clone has a minimal size of *min.prior.size* and a maximal size of 1.
+Analogous conversion of these two parameters into absolute values is also necessary when inspecting the parameter estimates later on (refer to (Analyze_and_plot_fits_sim_data.R)[Analysis_and_figures/Plot_fits_published_data.R]).

 ### Analysis and plots

 Once the parameter estimation has been finished, extract .csv-files from the .db files using the function abc-export.
 The fits can then be inspected using the script (Analysis_and_plots/Plot_fits_published_data.R)[Analysis_and_plots/Plot_fits_published_data.R].